qrush/sub/README.md

 Passing the `--complete` flag to this subcommand short circuits the real command, and then runs another subcommand instead.
 The output from your subcommand's `--complete` run is sent to your shell's autocompletion handler for you, and you don't ever have to once worry about how any of that works!

+Run the `init` subcommand after you've prepared your sub to get your sub loading automatically in your shell.

 ## Shortcuts

 Creating shortcuts for commands is easy, just symlink the shorter version you'd like to run inside of your `libexec` directory.